slithythereal/nermal-22-definitive/README.md

 This is a full recode of Nermal Nermal Nermallin' (2022) and a complete port from Psych Engine to Codename Engine.
 Now with a custom UI for the menus and a shipload of accessibility settings.
 From toggling the note textures to turning off individual game mechanics, the customizability is vast and open for you to play with.

 ## What are the requirements to play this?
-This recode requires Codename Engine 1.0.1 and up to play!
+This recode requires Codename Engine pre-release 1.1.0-rc1 and up to play!
 <img width="1280" height="720" alt="cen" src="https://github.com/user-attachments/assets/b283a2fa-2bdf-44ec-8a3c-cd10f8ef6c72" />
 - Download [Codename Engine](https://codename-engine.com/)
 - Download this mod